RomainFallet/symfony-starter/README.md

 ```
 <!-- markdownlint-enable -->

-To use the Continuons Delivery feature, you need to have a machine accessible
+To use the Continuous Delivery feature, you need to have a machine accessible
 through SSH.

 Then configure these GitHub Actions encrypted secrets: